piCorePlayer/pcp-base-utils/README.md

+# pCP Base Utilities
+### Programs included the pcp-base extension.

 # pcpget
-libcurl based http get program

-specifically to help with 522 errors when downloading files from repo.
+libcurl based http get program.
+Specifically to help with 522 errors when downloading files from repo.

-pcpget - functions similar to wget.

-pcpfetch - web server middleware to allow keep-alive to work.
+# istty
+Determin if program is running on a tty or remote

+# powerbtn
+Power button monitor for the Raspberry Pi[5]